How to Install Git on Rocky Linux (10, 9, 8)

 With dependencies in place, download the latest Git source code.
 The following command uses the GitHub API to automatically detect the newest stable version and download the corresponding archive:

-This command chains several operations together: curl fetches the tag list from GitHub’s API, grep extracts the latest version number, and xargs passes it to wget for downloading.
-You will see wget output showing the download progress.
+This command chains several operations together: curl fetches the tag list from GitHub’s API, grep extracts the newest stable tag (vX.Y.Z), cut trims the JSON, and xargs passes the tag to wget for download.
+The pattern matches stable tags only, so release candidates like v2.52.0-rc0 are ignored.
+If you want a refresher on wget output and flags, see wget command examples.

-If you prefer to download a specific version manually, visit the Git tags page and run: wget https://github.com/git/git/archive/refs/tags/vX.Y.Z.tar.gz where X.Y.Z is your desired version number.
+If you prefer a specific release or hit API rate limits, open the Git tags page and download a version directly: wget https://github.com/git/git/archive/refs/tags/vX.Y.Z.tar.gz where X.Y.Z is the version you want.

 tar -xzf v*.tar.gz